WATTx/code-challenges/be-devops-engineer-challenge-heating-control.md

 ### Input

-You get the periodic temperature readings from the different sensors on the topic `/readings/room-1/temperature` in following format:

-You get the periodic temperature readings on the topic `/readings/room-1/temperature` in the json format:
+You get the periodic temperature readings on the topic `/readings/room-1/temperature` in this json format:

 ```json
 {